Citywide Forum CYPF

 - Gwen Galbraith (With Kids)

-The Citywide Forum has the following sub-groups, all of which are open to anyone with interest in the topic.
+The Citywide Forum has the following sub-groups, all of which are open to anyone working in the third sector in Glasgow with interest in the topic.

 - Family Support

 - Children and Young Person’s Mental Health

 Click on the toggles below to find out about the thematic work of the Forum.

 The Citywide Forum, supported by the Everyone’s Children team, hold networking events in the each of the three localities – North West, North East and South – at least once a year.
 These provide an opportunity for local councillors and staff working in health, social care and education to meet up with third sector organisations who provide services for children, young people and families.
 The events have been extremely successful, allowing a variety of statutory partners to make connections for potential partnership working with the third sector in their local area.

 Sign up to recieive updates